cbueth/infomeasure/docs/guide/entropy/index.md

 > Note: That the base of the algorithm in entropy formula only changes the value of the entropy by a multiplicative constant, hence using one form to another is only a matter of convenience.

 ``Local Entropy:``
-The local information measure also refer to as a point-wise information-theoretic measure {cite:p}`Lizier2014` characterize the local information associated with the individual value points i.e $x$ rather than the average information associated with the variables $X$.
+The local information measure also refer to as a point-wise information-theoretic measure {cite:p}`Lizier2014` characterize the local information associated with the individual value points i.e $x$ rather than the average information associated with the variables $X$ {cite:p}`Lizier2014_localinfomeasure`.
 Applied to time series data, the local information measure can uncover dynamic structures that averaged measures overlook.
 For example, it highlights how the data fluctuates over time, offering insights into its temporal behavior.
 The  **local entropy** of an outcome $x$ of measurement of the variable $X$ is give by: